karrioapi/karrio/docs/api-guides/index.md

 ## Authentication

-The Purplship API uses API keys to authenticate requests.
-You can view and manage your API keys in the Purplship Administration panel.
+The purplship API uses API keys to authenticate requests.
+You can view and manage your API keys in the purplship Administration panel.

 Your API keys carry many privileges, so be sure to keep them secure!
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.